DanielMartensson/STM32-Computer/README.md

 ```

-There are three types of flash layouts that you can use:
+There are four types of flash layouts that you can use:

 1. `FlashLayout - Bootfs.tsv` for only re-flashing the `kernel` and `.dtb` file.
 Great use for debugging purposes.
+2. `FlashLayout - Rootfs.tsv` for only flashing the operative system.
-2. `FlashLayout - Half.tsv` for re-flashing `optee, u-boot, kernel, tf-a` and `.dtb` file.
+3. `FlashLayout - Half.tsv` for re-flashing `optee, u-boot, kernel, tf-a` and `.dtb` file.
 If you already have flashed the operative system.
-3. `FlashLayout - Complete.tsv` for flashing the whole system.
+4. `FlashLayout - Complete.tsv` for flashing the whole system.
 If you never had flashed the eMMC before.

 Flip the `BOOT1` (blue switch) to `OFF` when you're about to flash the eMMC.
 Flip the `BOOT1` to `ON` when you want to boot from the eMMC.